 Fall is my favorite time of year.
 Beyond the cooling temperatures and the beauty of the Autumn foliage, this is the season when my baking wheels really get turning.

 Fall is the time of year when pumpkin and pumpkin spice really takes center stage.
 From Pecan Praline Pumpkin Pie to Sourdough Pumpkin Bundt Cake, there are many ways to feature that iconic pumpkin flavor.
+And it's not just for desserts - pumpkin can be featured in savory dishes, like Rice Stuffed Pumpkin.

 These easy pumpkin scones are inspired by my Chocolate Chip Pumpkin Bread, with its warm pumpkin spice blend.
 I love the combination of pumpkin and chocolate, and the flavors really deliver!